danielmiessler/SecLists/Discovery/Web-Content/README.md

 ## combined_directories.txt

 Use for: discovering files and directories

 This list is automatically updated by a github action whenever any of the lists it's composed by is modified.

-This list is a combination of the following wordlists:
+These are the wordlists that compose this wordlist:
 - apache.txt
 - combined_words.txt
 - directory-list-1.0.txt